SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 c) Unstructured data is the hardest to query but the most flexible.

 ### Vairety - data sources
-a) Databases and files owned by the company itself; It is often structured data
+a) Databases and files owned by the company itself; It is often structured data.
-b) Public datasets available from various sources; It is often semi-structured data
+b) Public datasets available from various sources; It is often semi-structured data.
-c) Data generated from events, devices, sensors continually and includes time based component; It is mostly time-series data
+c) Data generated from events, devices, sensors continually and includes time based component; It is mostly time-series data.

 ### Veracity & Value
+a) Data integrity crucial as it may be combined with various data from different sources.
+b) Making data-driven decisions with bad data is much worse than limited or no data.
+c) The steps of ingestion, storage and processing play vital role in maintaining veracity of the data.

+**Examples of data issues that decrease veracity**
+a) Discover the following
+- Dated information
+- Missing data
+- Lack of lineage
+- Ambiguity
+- Statistical bias

+b) Cleaning the data
+- Duplicates
+- Abnormalities
+- Difference in source

+c) Prevent
+- Software bugs
+- Tampering
+- Humnan error